Navigation

 Echocardiogram

 An echocardiogram is a test that checks the structure of your heart and how well it’s working.
 It uses sound waves (ultrasound) to create moving images.
-An echocardiogram test can help diagnose problems with your heart, like an injured heart muscle or heart valve disease.
+An echocardiogram test can help diagnose problems with your heart – for example, an injured heart muscle or heart valve disease.
 It can also monitor how well your heart works over time.

-During an echocardiogram, sound waves reflect off the muscles and tissues in your heart to create a moving image on a screen.
+During an echocardiogram procedure, sound waves reflect off the muscles and tissues in your heart to create a moving image on a screen.

 There are different types of echocardiogram.